 6) Database Optimization

 Having a bulky MySQL database is not feasible.
-Since the website completely relies on the database for information, we need to ensure that the database is clean and well-optimized.
+Since the website relies entirely on the database for information, we must ensure the database is clean and well-optimized.

 With WP Fastest Cache’s database optimization tools, you can clean the DB.
-This is a premium feature and not available in the free version plugin.
+This is a premium feature and not available in the free version of the plugin.

 With the DB optimization feature, you can

-When you handle a multi-author blog, the database must be optimized well.
+When handling a multi-author blog, the database must be well-optimized.
 When authors work on multiple posts, they will save a decent amount of revisions in the database.
-Hence, database optimization is no more optional.
+Hence, database optimization is no longer optional.

 Check out this article if you are looking for a dedicated guide on optimizing the MySQL database.
 We have added several methods and tools you can use to clean your WordPress database.